 About the Traffic Enforcement Centre

 This page is about the Traffic Enforcement Centre (TEC).
-It is part of Northampton County Court Bulk Centre and was established to allow local authorities to register penalty charge notices, (including Dart Charges, TfL congestion charges/Ultra Low Emissions, Merseyflow etc) that remain unpaid 14 days after the issue of a Charge Certificate.
-The Traffic Enforcement Centre also authorise the issue of Warrants of Control and process Out of Time Witness Statements/Statutory Declarations.
+It is part of Northampton County Court Bulk Centre and was established to allow local authorities to register penalty charge notices, (including Dart Charges, TfL congestion charges/Ultra Low Emissions, Clean Air Zones, Merseyflow etc) that remain unpaid 14 days after the issue of a Charge Certificate.
+The Traffic Enforcement Centre also authorises the issue of Warrants of Control and process Out of Time Witness Statements/Statutory Declarations.

-If after 14 days of a charge certificate being served the penalty charge is still not paid, the enforcement authority may register it as a debt at the Traffic Enforcement Centre.
-The authority may then recover the penalty through the County Court.
+If the PCN remains unpaid after 14 days of the charge certificate being issued, the local authority may register the charge certificate as a debt at the Traffic Enforcement Centre.
+By registering the debt, the local authority may then recover the penalty through the County Court.
 This process will start with the Traffic Enforcement Centre authorising the relevant authority to issue an Order for Recovery of unpaid Penalty Charge (form TE3).
-This will be served upon the motorist together with a Witness Statement (or Statutory Declaration).
+This notice will be served upon the motorist at the address where the vehicle is registered to on the V5C (Log Book).

-Depending on the type of contravention, the Order for Recovery will be served with either a Witness Statement or Statutory Declaration.
-The Witness Statement cannot be used to make representation or complaint.
-It is an application to the Traffic Enforcement Centre (TEC) to ask them to revoke the registration of the penalty charge (the Order for Recovery) on one of the grounds listed on the Order for Recovery.
+Depending on the type of contravention, the Order for Recovery will have attached to it either; a Witness Statement (form TE9), or a Statutory Declaration (form PE3).
+These forms cannot be used to appeal the PCN.
+Witness Statement or Statutory Declaration cannot be used to appeal the Penalty Charge Notice.
+It is an application to the Traffic Enforcement Centre (TEC) to request that the registration of the be revoked/cancelled. on one of the grounds listed on the Order for Recovery.
 It does not cancel the penalty charge.

 Warrant of Control